-The Air Bag Warning Light will turn on for four to eight seconds as a bulb check when the ignition is first placed in the ON/RUN position.
-If the light is either not on during starting, stays on, or turns on while driving, have the system inspected at an authorized dealer as soon as possible.
-This light will illuminate with a single chime when a fault with the Air Bag Warning Light has been detected, it will stay on until the fault is cleared.
-If the light comes on intermittently or remains on while driving, have an authorized dealer service the vehicle immediately.
-Refer to "Occupant Restraints Systems" for further information.
+The Air Bag warning light will turn on for four to eight seconds as a bulb check when the ignition switch is first turned to ON/RUN.
+If the light is either not on during starting, stays on, or turns on while driving, have the system inspected at your authorized dealer as soon as possible.
+After the bulb check, this light will illuminate with a single chime when a fault with the Air Bag System has been detected.
+It will stay on until the fault is removed.
+If the light comes on intermittently or remains on while driving, have your authorized dealer service the vehicle immediately.

+Refer to "Occupant Restraint Systems" in "Safety" for further information.